The critical care cohort supports the critical care service line at these Prisma Health facilities.

 ICU Medical: A 12-bed unit that offers continuous cardiac monitoring.
 The patient population includes diabetic ketoacidosis, COPD, CVA, post cardiac arrest, GI bleeding, overdoses, sepsis, pulmonary embolism, and cardiac arrhythmias.
 Some of the therapies on this unit include intubation, arterial lines, TEE/Cardioversion, vasopressor therapy, and tracheostomies.
 Bedside procedures include intubation, inserting central lines, chest tubes, paracentesis, and wound care.

-**Your application for the Nurse Residency program will not be considered complete without the pre-interview documentation and a completed online application via the careers page link for your requested cohort with resume attached.**
+**Your application for the Nurse Residency program WILL NOT BE CONSIDERED COMPLETE without a completed online application, including resume, unofficial transcript AND two letters of recommendation via the careers page link for your requested cohort WITH requested documents attached.**